Sendango

 Sendango is a traditional delicacy made from fermented ground sweet potato, characteristic of Tsushima, Nagasaki, Japan.
 Sendango is also used to make rokube, a noodle prepared from small dumplings of the product.
 The flavour doesn't come from the sweet potatoes alone, the fermentation adds to the flavour profile of the noodles.

 History and Culture of the Food

 The history of the food dates back to the Edo period in Japan.
 The local residents of Tsushima Island had to innovate in order to survive under the harsh conditions on the island.
 Tsushima Island suffered from repeated famines during the Edo period, as it was difficult to grow rice or wheat in the local soil.
 Local resident Harada Saburoemo returned from Satsuma one day with a single sweet potato; it was found that the vegetable was easy to grow on the island.
 Farmers produced large numbers of sweet potatoes, but still faced the problem of how to safely store the crop (harvested in the fall and needing to last until the next year).
 After much trial and error, an acceptable method of preservation was found.
 First, the sweet potatoes are crushed into small pieces and soaked in water.
 They naturally ferment, with the mold that grew on the small pieces enhancing their flavour and preservability.
-The died pieces of sweet potato were then dried in the sun and cold wind, and put back in water.
+The dried pieces of sweet potato were then dried in the sun and cold wind, and put back in water.
 The mixture was rubbed through a sieve, with the process of drying and fermentation repeated over four months, to create one year's worth of preserved food.
-It was once common to feed the product to babies as soon as they could eat Production usually starts after the November harvest and continues until March.
+It was once common to feed the product to babies as soon as they could eat.
+Production usually starts after the November harvest and continues until March.

 It is thought to be called ‘’sendango’’, as the process to make it involves ‘’sen’’, one thousand steps.
 Though once common, the knowledge to make the food product is slowly dying out.
 One senior resident noted on an NHK program in November 2025 that not many people make it these days, as it takes a lot of time and effort.
 Also, local sendango production has been declining yearly since (at least 2010.) and it is now hard to find it in shops on the island.